Brownies have so much going for

 Chocolate Brownies: Preheat oven to 325 degrees F (165

 degrees C) and place rack in center of oven.
-Butter, or spray with a non
+Line the bottom and sides of an 8 inch (20 cm)

-square baking pan.
+square baking pan with foil.

 Melt the chocolate and